-The syndesmochorial placenta of cattle prevents the bovine fetus from receiving immunoglobulins in utero; therefore, calves are born essentially agammaglobulinemic \prod^{a} .
-Calves acquire passive immunity by consuming colostrum in the first 24-36 h of life [].
+The syndesmochorial placenta of cattle prevents the bovine fetus from receiving immunoglobulins in utero; therefore, calves are born essentially agammaglobulinemic [].1 Calves acquire passive immunity by consuming colostrum in the first 24 to 36 h of life [].
 Inadequate colostrum consumption leads to failure of passive transfer (FPT), which has detrimental effects on calf health and survival.
 As many as 40% of dairy calves experience FPT [].
-However, beef and dairy calf management is considerably different, as beef calves generally remain with the cow postcalving and nurse ad libitum, while dairy producers often separate calves from their dams and then provide the colostrum.
-Hence, the prevalence of and risk factors for FPT in beef calves may vary substantially from those in reports describing dairy calves....
+However, beef and dairy calf management is considerably different, as beef calves generally remain with the cow post-calving and nurse ad libitum, while dairy producers often separate calves from their dams and then provide the colostrum.
+Hence, the prevalence of and risk factors for FPT in beef calves may vary substantially from those in reports describing dairy calves....'
+(Waldner and Rosengren, 2009).

 The scientific background provides important context for readers.
-It describes the focus, gives an overview of what is known on a topic and what gaps in current knowledge are addressed by the study.
+It describes the focus and gives an overview of what is known on a topic and what gaps in current knowledge are addressed by the study.
 Background material should note recent pertinent studies and any reviews of pertinent studies.
 The background section should also include the anticipated impact of the work.

-3(a) Objectives: State Specific Objectives, Including any Primary or Secondary Prespecified Hypotheses or their Absence
+3 (a).
+Objectives: state-specific objectives, including any primary or secondary pre-specified hypotheses or their absence

 The objective of this study was to investigate the effect of track way distance and cover on the probability for lameness in Danish dairy herds using grazing.
-We hypothesised that short track distances with added cover would be associated with the lowest lameness prevalence.22
+We hypothesised that short track distances with added cover would be associated with the lowest lameness prevalence (Burow et al., 2014).

 Objectives are the detailed aims of the study.
-Wellcrafted objectives specify populations, exposures and outcomes, and parameters that will be estimated.
+Well-crafted objectives specify populations, exposures and outcomes, and parameters that will be estimated.
 They might be formulated as specific hypotheses or as questions that the study was designed to address.
-In some situations, objectives might be less specific, for example, in early discovery phases.
+In some situations, objectives might be less specific, for example in early discovery phases.
 Regardless, the report should clearly reflect the investigators' original intentions.

-3(b) Ensure that the Level of Organization is Clear for Each Objective and Hypothesis
+3 (b).
+Ensure that the level of organization is clear for each objective and hypothesis

-There were three objectives for this study: (1) to quantify the standing and lying behavior, with particular emphasis on post-milking standing time, of dairy cows milked $3\times/d$, (2) to determine the cowand herd-level factors associated with lying behavior, and (3) to relate these findings to the risk of experiencing an elevation in somatic cell count (SCC).23
+There were three objectives for this study: (1) to quantify the standing and lying behavior, with particular emphasis on post-milking standing time, of dairy cows milked $3 \times /d$ , (2) to determine the cow- and herd-level factors associated with lying behavior, and (3) to relate these findings to the risk of experiencing an elevation in somatic cell count (SCC) (Watters et al., 2013).

-A full explanation is provided in Box 4: Organization structures in animal populations.
+A full explanation is provided in Box 4: Organization structures in animal populations